aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 Writing cluster config file
 ```

-With the workload cluster up, and the CAPI service running on the workload cluster, the bootstrap cluster is no longer needed and is deleted:
+With the workload cluster up and the CAPI service running on the workload cluster, the bootstrap cluster is no longer needed and is deleted:

 ![Delete EKS Anywhere bootstrap cluster](/images/eksa-delete.png)